 Slide the shaft and assembled bearings into the bearing housing until the outboard bearing seats against the bearing housing shoulder.
-Be careful not to cut the inboard oil seal lip on the shaft thread or keyway.

 When installing the shaft and bearings into the bearing bore, push against the outer race.
 NEVER hit the balls or ball cage.